 If an employee feels that they have been retaliated against for filing a workers’ compensation claim, they should report the behavior to the Ohio Bureau of Workers’ Compensation.

 Examples of Workplace Discrimination for Retaliation Claims

 There are anti-retaliation laws in Ohio that are meant to protect employees from punitive actions by their employer.
 Under the Affordable Care Act by OSHA, all employees are protected from retaliation.

-Workers should contact an experienced attorney if any of the actions listed above are/have occurred with your employer following your work-related injury!
-Avoid being taken advantage of by the employer and seek legal assistance.
+Workers should contact an experienced work injury attorney like myself if any of the actions listed above are/have occurred with your employer following your work-related injury!
+Avoid being taken advantage of by your employer and seek legal assistance as soon as possible!